 This site is a repository for the random thoughts and occasionally focused efforts of the author.

-John Patten is an educator, writer, illustrator, film-maker and designer.
+John Patten is an educator, historian, writer, illustrator, film-maker and designer.

 Hailing from Far Northern NSW, John is a Bundjalung / Yorta Yorta man on his father’s side, and a descendant of First Fleet convicts, Irish rebels and the Saami people of Lapland via his mother.